esphome/esphome-docs/cookbook/lvgl.rst

 .. figure:: images/lvgl_cook_volume.png
     :align: right

-Similarly, you can use a :ref:`slider <lvgl-wgt-sli>` or an :ref:`arc <lvgl-wgt-arc>` to control the volume level of a media player, which uses float values.
+Similarly, you can use a :ref:`slider <lvgl-widget-slider>` or an :ref:`arc <lvgl-widget-arc>` to control the volume level of a media player, which uses float values.

 With a sensor we retrieve the current volume level of the media player, which is stored in Home Assistant as an attribute of the entity, and is a float value between ``0`` (min) and ``1`` (max).
 Since LVGL only handles integers, it's convenient to set the slider's possible values to be between ``0`` and ``100``.
 Thus a conversion is needed back and forth, meaning that when we read the value from Home Assistant we have to multiply it by ``100``, and when we set the volume through the action call, we have to divide it by ``100``: